franksun007/CodeU/README.md

 # CodeU
 This repo is used for the final project of CodeU.
-The main purpose of this app is to transferring (mainly apk) files through the networks and possibly auto install them.
+The main purpose of this app is to transfer (mainly apk) files through the networks and possibly auto install them.

 # Probelm
-The problem we have is that for all kinds of Android devices (Tablet, Phone and Watch), it seems hard to **_install an offline or third-party apk from Computer/Laptop to the device_**.
-We are trying to solve this problem by letting device be a server and wirelessly (through the Local Area Network) transfer the files from the host machine to the device.
+The problem we have is that for all kinds of Android devices (Tablet, Phone and Watch), it seems hard to **_install an offline or third-party apk from Computer/Laptop_**.
+We are trying to solve this problem by letting the device be a server and wirelessly (through the Local Area Network) transfer the files from the host machine to the device.
 Our targetting file type is **apk** file, but might extend to other type of files as well.

 # Solution
 There are three big parts for this probelm.